AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 What if events could be selected using CSS-based selectors, e.g., for logging purposes?

+With this, software systems could load CSS-based configuration files to efficiently specify which events to log or to otherwise process.

 ## Virtual DOM Structures

 To use CSS-based selectors on events, _virtual DOM structures_ can be considered.